vespa-engine/documentation/en/mtls.md

   ]
 }
 ```

-The `authorized-peers` member is an array of credential rule-set objects.
-For a peer to be considered authorized its certificate MUST match at least one rule set completely.

-Each rule set must contain a `required-credentials` array of credential matchers.
-For a certificate to match a rule set it MUST match all its credential matchers.

-A credential is matched by checking a pattern given in `must-match` against a specified certificate `field`.
-The following fields are currently supported:
-* *CN* - the Common Name part of the certificate's Distinguished Name information.
-If multiple CN entries are present, the last one will be considered.
-* *SAN_DNS* - a Subject Alternate Name with type DNS.
-A certificate may contain many SAN entries.
-If so, all entries are checked and the credential is considered a match if at least one entry matches.
-* *SAN_URI* - a Subject Alternate Name with type URI.
-Currently only supports case-sensitive exact string matching.

-For *CN* and *SAN_DNS* fields, the `must-match` pattern is a "glob"-style pattern with the following semantics:
-* `*` matches 0-n non-dot characters within a single dot-separated hostname part.
-This is similar to the wildcards used by certificates for HTTPS hostname validation.
-Examples
-  * *\*.baz* matches *bar.baz* but not *foo.bar.baz* or *foo.baz.bar*.
-  * *\*.\*.baz* matches *foo.bar.baz* but not *bar.baz*.
-  * *\*-myservice* matches *foo-myservice* but not *bar.foo-myservice*.
-* `?` matches exactly 1 non-dot character within a single dot-separated hostname part.
-Examples:
-  * *?.bar* matches *x.bar* but not *bar*, *.bar* or *yx.bar*.
-  * *?.?.baz* matches *x.y.baz* but not *x.baz* or *xx.yy.baz*.

-For *SAN_URI* fields, must-match specifies a string whose content must exactly match that of the certificate.

-The description field is optional and is useful for e.g. documenting why a particular ruleset is present.
-It has no semantic meaning to the authorization engine.

-Not providing the `authorized-peers` field means only certificate validity is used for authorization.
-If the `authorized-peers` field is provided, it must contain at least one entry.

 ### <a name="automatic-reload"/>Automatic reloading of crypto material
 Vespa performs periodic reloading of the specified TLS configuration file.